 Modernize and create equity in physician compensation

-The current payment schedule does not reflect modern medical practice or support relationship-based care.
+The current fee-for-service payment schedule does not reflect modern medical practice or support relationship-based care.
 It is outdated and inequitable.
+Alternate payment models have not kept pace.

 There is a significant pay gap among BC doctors.
 Women’s & children’s healthcare services and mental health care are undervalued.

 It is time to address pay equity.
-We need to modernize the payment schedule and introduce new payment models to ensure primary care services reflect 21st century care delivery.
+We need to modernize fee-for-service, improve existing alternate payment models, and introduce new payment models to ensure primary care services reflect 21st century care delivery.

 Address systemic factors impacting physician workload and health